jdc-cunningham/pinebook-pro-auto-charger/devlog/devlog.md

 4:57 PM

 pbp is at 0 right now, just tested the relay for realsies it's working, just wondering how much slower it is to charge with some of the current taken away while charging

+5:00 PM

+if it stays at 0% after 10 minutes I'm going to assume it doesn't have enough power to charge, I'll have to rework the ESP-01 code and wiring (flip output) so it charges automatically if there's no "stop charge" command (high trigger on)

+there's no real damage other than the battery being at 100% too long = crystals forming or something overtime

+5:04 PM

+ehh...
+I'm calling it, it is not progressing

+5:22 PM

+I'm getting the dimensions so I can start doing the body design/start printing it out